 FLIRT is implemented in Python and supports Python 3 with versions 3.7 and above.
 The package structure is shown in Table 8.

-We provide an extensive documentation of the application programmer interface (API) via the popular Sphyinx Python documentation tool.
+We provide an extensive documentation of the application programmer interface (API) via the popular Sphinx Python documentation tool.
 It translates source-code documentation markup into pretty, human-readable documentation.
-Furthermore, the API documentation can easily be extended by custom pages like articles.
-The documentation artifact is provided on the public readthedocs2 service.
+Furthermore, the API doc-